DaviDevMod/focus-trap/packages/focus-trap/README.md

   lock: boolean | ((event: KeyboardEvent) => void);
   escape: boolean;
 }

-interface TrapState {
-  isBuilt: boolean;
-  config: NormalisedTrapConfig;
-}
 ```

-Where `isBuilt` tells whether a trap has been built and not demolished yet, while `NormalisedTrapConfig` is a shallow copy of the config used internally by the library and basically is the provided `TrapConfig` with IDs resolved to actual elements and default values set.

 > **Note**
 >  The normalised `roots` are updated at every <kbd>Tab</kbd> key press to account for any relevant mutaion (eg: elements attached to or detached from the DOM) so they only represent a snapshot of an ever changing array of elements.